 3. Keep Navigation Bar Simple

 A website should be clean and simple.
-The last thing you’d want to do is overwhelm your visitors with dozens of elements.
+According to Ctrlaltcreate.co, the last thing you’d want to do is overwhelm your visitors with dozens of elements.
 Instead, you’ll want to go as high as seven different navigation elements or even less.
 You may expand on each one with subcategories, but keep them simple, as well.
 Also, make labels as brief and straight-to-the-point as possible.

 4. Use CTA Buttons